BRASMOD/brasmod_main/docs/index.md

 ## Code
 <div style="text-align: justify;">
 All our data and code are hosted on GitHub.
-Click the link above to access our repository, where you can fork or download all the files related to this project.
-This repository contains the files and data necessary to run the BRASMOD microsimulation model.
-It follows the EUROMOD folder structure with the following folders:
+Click the link above to access our repository, where you can fork or download the files related to this project.
+This repository contains all the files necessary to run the BRASMOD microsimulation model.
  </div>

 ## EUROMOD platform